Quirky Attraction: Zzyzx Road

 Cost: Free

-Time needed to enjoy: 2 minutes to see the sign / an hour to visit the picnic spot
+Time needed: 2 minutes to see the sign / an hour to visit the picnic spot

 Website: National Park Service page